Smoothing the Score Function for Generalization in Diffusion Models: An Optimization-based Explanation Framework: Conclusion

 This work establishes a theoretical framework for understanding memorization in diffusion models through the analysis of several variants of the empirical score function and its NN approximations.
 It reveals that memorization arises from the dominance of individual training samples in softmax-weighted score functions, while generalization emerges through smoothed weight distributions that enable local manifold exploration.
 By exploring the fundamental properties of the score function, we identify the cause of memorization and propose two smoothing methods --- Noise Unconditioning and Temperature Smoothing --- which elegantly control the concentration of the score function weight and effectively reduce memorization while maintaining high generation quality.

-We started from a theory-practice inconsistency, then developed mathematical analysis and experimental validations, each step revealing how neural networks achieve the remarkable property of generalization.
-Our framework not only rationalizes previously observed memorization behavior but also unifies and extends prior unconditioning approaches under an optimization-based viewpoint.
+We developed mathematical analysis to explain a theory-practice inconsistency, and made experimental validations, revealing how neural networks achieve remarkable generalization.
+Our framework rationalizes previously observed memorization phenomena and unifies prior unconditioning approaches from an optimization perspective.